 About the Artist

-Cha-Rie Tang is an exciting local artist who has created commissioned artwork for Pasadena's A.R.T.
-Bus, City of Los Angeles Public Library at Exposition Park, Los Angeles County Hall of Administration, City of Mission Viejo Arts Alive Festivals, among others.
-Her experience is focused on the use of ceramic tiles and glass combining her artistic and architectural training to form exquisite compositions that celebrate our time and place in context with nature.
+Cha-Rie Tang is a Pasadena-based artist who has created commissioned artwork for Pasadena's A.R.T.
+Bus, the City of Los Angeles Public Library at Exposition Park, Los Angeles County Hall of Administration, City of Mission Viejo Arts Alive Festivals, among others.
+Her experience is focused on the use of ceramic tiles and glass, combining her artistic and architectural training to form exquisite compositions that celebrate our time and place in context with nature.

-For more information on previous and current projects by this artist visit http://www.directimagination.com.*
+For more information on previous and current projects by this artist, visit http://www.flickr.com/photos/charietang_artist

 Above, sample platform tiles for future Monrovia station

 Title for Station Artwork

 Statement for Station Artwork